seL4/microkit/docs/manual.md

 * `length`: Length of time the domain will run each time it is active, in milliseconds.

 The `name` attribute of each `domain` element can be referenced in the `domain` attribute of a `protection_domain` element.

+The `domain_start` element has the following attribute:
+* `index`: This is the start index of the domain schedule.
+When the kernel reaches the end of the domain schedule, it will wrap around to this index again.

 The `domain_schedule` element is only valid if the using one of the domain configs (`release_domains`, `debug_domains`).